6th January - YOUTHFUL GAMBLERS.

 they had unsuccessfully tried to get it down, but did not consider it dangerous."

-28th February - ANOTHER TRAMP IN THE NICK.
+28th February - ANOTHER TRAMP IN NORTHALLERTON JAIL.

 James Hunter, a tramp, was sentenced to 14 days imprisonment for begging at Trout Hall Lane, Skelton on the previous day.